keylime/keylime/TESTING.md

 #### Pull-request code coverage measurements

 During test execution we can measure Python code coverage, in particular code coverage for changes introduced in pull-request.
-Such a measurement is currently enabled only on Fedora 35 release.
+Such a measurement is currently enabled only on Fedora 35 release and executed using Packit service.
+We do measure code coverage for keylime unittests, keylime testsuite and functional tests from keylime-tests repository.

+There are two ways how to review code coverage details.

+##### codecov.io service

+[codecov.io](https://about.codecov.io/) service should provide code coverage related statistics for every pull request.
+These statistics can be accessed either from a comment added by the codecov.io service or via respective pull request checks.
+Be aware that GitHub/Gitlab/Bitbucket authentication is necessary for accessing statistics at codecov.io.

+From an implementation perspective, for proper codecov.io functioning we need to submit code coverage data for every HEAD commit in a pull request and for every new HEAD commit in the main keylime branch.
+This comes from the fact that on GitHub merged commits are different from commits in PR.
+For differential coverage metrics codecov.io needs coverage data both for PR base commit (typically originates in a main branch) and the PR HEAD commit so a diff can be made.
+Therefore we need to submit coverage data on two occasions.
+First, when a commit gets merged into the keylime main branch - this way we provide coverage data for a baseline of a future pull request.
+Second, when a new commit lands in a pull request - this way we provide data for the PR HEAD commit so that codecov.io can update pull request with computed coverage metrics.
+Therefore we have two GitHub workflows configured.
+The first workflow is triggered by a pull request update.
+It waits until tests scheduled by Packit service are finished and then downloads and submits code coverage data to codecov.io.
+The second workflow is triggered by a commit merged to a main keylime branch and the main difference here is that this workflow doesn't wait for tests to be finished as there are none - we can't run tests again on a merged commit.
+Instead, we find the related pull request and download existing coverage data from the respective (and already finished) test in a pull request.
+The advantage is that we do not have to run tests again and the workflow is fast.
+The disadvantage is that such data won't be correct if any other commit has been merged to the main branch in the meantime.
+Therefore, we need to verify that all commits between PR BASE commit and main branch HEAD comes from a single pull request and if not, we won't submit coverage data.
+This results in a gap in our data sequence and we won't be able to get differential statistics for the next pull request.

+#### Checking the output of /setup/generate_coverage_report task

 In order to access code coverage report one has to open Packit-as-a-Service logs for Fedora 35 and display test logs of `/setup/generate_coverage_report
 ` task.

-In the log one can see overall code coverage report.
+In the log one can see indivudual code coverage report summaries for unittests, keylime testsuite and keylime-tests.
+Also, there is an overall report.
+One can also download HTML report from transfer.sh, specific URL is listed in the test log too.

 ```
 Name                                                                                                                                                  Stmts   Miss  Cover